Dental pain breakthrough? pills before needle may boost numbing

 Summary

-This study tested if taking ibuprofen and serratiopeptidase before a dental numbing shot helps it work better for people with severe tooth pain (irreversible pulpitis).
-96 adults were split into four groups: placebo, ibuprofen alone, serratiopeptidase alone, or both drugs together.
-Pain levels were measured during drilling and root canal treatment.
-The goal was to see if the combination reduces pain and improves numbing success.
+This study tested whether taking ibuprofen and serratiopeptidase before a dental numbing shot helps it work better for people with severe tooth pain from pulpitis.
+96 adults were split into four groups: placebo, ibuprofen alone, serratiopeptidase alone, or both.
+Pain was measured during drilling and root canal steps.
+The goal is to see if the combination improves numbing success.

 Disclaimer